dougwilson0000/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+class-based components extend React.Components and include all the lifecycle methods.
+Contains state as well.

+functional components can accept props, but are stateless without the use of hooks.

 2. When does a componentWillMount function be called?

+Before the render method is ran.

  What about a componentDidUpdate?

+ Whenever state changes or a new prop is provided.

 3. Define stateful logic.

+code logic that uses state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange: uses the render method to put the react element into a virtual DOM

+Act: uses the screen method to query the DOM for specific search parameters.

+Assert: Make sure the act method has in fact been rendered.